wix/react-native-ui-lib/CONTRIBUTING.md

 - Readability and clean code above all - we believe a clean code is easier to maintain and refactor when needed.
 - Deciding on an API is not trivial but we always aim to keep it generic and intuitive - feel free to consult with us.
 - Our documentation is derived from our components' prop comments, make sure to add a clear description when adding new props.
-- When possible, consider adding tets for a new functionality you add.
+- When possible, consider adding tests for the new functionality you added.